 Advancements in technology and art tend to go hand-in-hand.
-A student at New York’s School of Visual Arts has used pneumatics, the study of using pressurized gas to create mechanical motion, and 3D-printed materials to create a synthetic flower than blooms.
+A student at New York’s School of Visual Arts has used pneumatics, the study of using pressurized gas to create mechanical motion, and 3D-printed materials to create a synthetic flower that blooms.
 Richard Clarkson, the student who came up with the design, created the blooming flower as part of an art project experiment in which he could show how something organic could be created out of completely inorganic materials.

 Source – Engadget